About the conference

 This conference will open up opportunities to explore ideas of impact, including what works for whom and in what circumstances, and how we know an initiative has been effective.
 Coming together with other policy-makers, practitioners and survivor-advocates, we will discuss the ways evidence is being applied in policy and practice to reduce violence against women and their children.

-Set over 3 days at the Hilton Adelaide, the conference will be structured around thematic conversational panels, each including facilitators with diverse backgrounds and expertise.
+Set over 3 days, the conference will be structured around thematic conversational panels, each including facilitators with diverse backgrounds and expertise.
 This format will offer unique opportunities for conference participants to engage in discussion and to contribute to our understanding of “what works”.

 Who should attend?